Data-Driven Parametrization of Molecular Mechanics Force Fields for Expansive Chemical Space Coverage: Methods

 \subsection{ByteFF Model}

 ByteFF predicts both the bonded and non-bonded force field terms in one-pass.
 It leverages the state-of-the-art Edge-augmented Graph Transformer (EGT) \cite{hussainGlobalSelfAttentionReplacement2022} as its backbone to achieve accuracy and transferability.
 The output of EGT is further processed by a series of MLPs to derive force field parameters while preserving both the total charge and the physical symmetry of each force field term.
-The ML model structure is shown in Fig.~\ref{fig:model_structure} and consists of three major parts: featurization, GNN, and output layers.
+The ML model structure is shown in Fig.~\ref{fig:model_structure} and consists of three major parts: featurization, GNN, and output modules.
 They are briefly described here, and more details are given in the supporting information.

-\textbf{Featurization layers}.
+\textbf{Featurization module}.
 For each molecule, we first convert the molecule structure into a graph, and detect chemically equivalent atoms and bonds with bond orders ignored.
 Atomic features are then detected from this graph, including the element type, formal charge, ring connectivity and minimum ring size.
 Additionally, to better describe the chemical environment of each atom, bond features including bond order and whether the bond is in ring, are also extracted.
 Replacing the discrete atom-typing rules used in conventional MMFFs, atom and bond features are projected into continuous vectorial embedding spaces, and concatenated into node and edge feature embeddings, respectively.
-Importantly, embeddings of chemically equivalent atoms and bonds are averaged before passed to the next layers, which helps to preserve the chemical symmetry of the molecule.
+Importantly, embeddings of chemically equivalent atoms and bonds are averaged before passed to the next module, which helps to preserve the chemical symmetry of the molecule.

-\textbf{GNN layers}.
-In the GNN layers, a modified EGT architecture is employed to learn the chemical environment of molecules from both atom and bond features.
+\textbf{GNN module}.
+In the GNN module, a modified EGT architecture is employed to learn the chemical environment of molecules from both atom and bond features.
 This architecture synergizes the node and edge features in the attention mechanism to efficiently capture the structural information of the molecule.
-To speed up training and inference, the original global self-attention in EGT is localized such that attention is applied only to a local neighborhood of each node.
+To ensure locality and speed up training and inference, the original global self-attention in EGT is modified such that attention is applied only to a local neighborhood of each node.